 Welcome to my blog!

-My name is Norman and I am 35 years old.
-Aside from traveling all around the world, I work as a product manager for a stock market company in Munich (full-time).
-I am also an opera critic and a published author.
+My name is Norman and I am 40years old.
+I have been traveling all my life, visited more than 70 countries (a lot of them more than once), and stayed in more than 100 super luxury hotels.
+I started this blog in 2014 and now reach 200.000+ readers a month.
+I also have a knitting blog, review opera productions and am a published author.
 In what feels like another life, I tried to study chemistry and ended up with comparative linguistics.
-Somewhere in between those two I squeezed in Japan science, god alone knows what for.
+Somewhere in between those two, I squeezed in Japan science, god alone knows what for.

 Whenever I am on the road my focus lies on luxury travel and cultural highlights.
 So find me at the 6-star hotel, the opera or a museum.
-Cooking is another big hobby of mine, so I try to eat away as many Michelin stars as possible – but I don’t shy away from good street food either or local cuisine.
+Cooking is another big hobby of mine, so I’m a frequent guest at Michelin-stared restaurants – but I don’t shy away from good street food either or local cuisine.
 Finding the perfect mix is what makes any experience great.

 All in all, I am only a reluctant photographer and automatic mode addict, but set myself the lofty goal of only using my own pictures.
 I guess it boils down to presenting you authentic impressions of my journey rather than distorting reality with picture perfect HDR images. (if you like this approach, make sure to follow me on Instagram)